dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 4. The Authorization Server creates a new series item including the two sets from step 3, and adds the series item to the update collection associated with the registered device.

-When responding to a diff query request from a registered device (see {{ssec-trl-diff-query}}), 'diff' is a subset of the collection associated with the requester, where each 'diff_entry' record is a series item from that collection.
-Note that 'diff' specifies the whole current collection when the value of U is equal to SIZE, i.e., the current number of series items in the collection.
+When responding to a diff query request from a registered device (see {{ssec-trl-diff-query}}), 'diff-set' is a subset of the collection associated with the requester, where each 'diff_entry' record is a series item from that collection.
+Note that 'diff-set' specifies the whole current collection when the value of U is equal to SIZE, i.e., the current number of series items in the collection.

-The value N of the 'diff' query parameter in the diff query request allows the requester and the Authorization Server to trade the amount of provided information with the latency of the information transfer.
+The value N of the query parameter 'diff' in the GET request allows the requester and the Authorization Server to trade the amount of provided information with the latency of the information transfer.

 Since the collection associated with each registered device includes up to N_MAX series item, the Authorization Server deletes the oldest series item when a new one is generated and added to the end of the collection, due to a new TRL update pertaining to that registered device.
 This addresses the question "When can the server decide to no longer retain older items?" in {{Section 3.2 of I-D.bormann-t2trg-stp}}.